FAQ Contents:

 Email contact.

-How can I quickly and conveniently write Peoplese special characters on a computer with MS Windows?
+How can I quickly write Peoplese special characters on a computer with MS Windows and MS Word?

 Why is there a ® by the word "Peoplese" on the home page?